risingwavelabs/risingwave-docs/versioned_docs/version-1.0.0/sql/data-types/data-type-casting.md

 :::note

-Structs can be casted to structs explictly or implicitly if the nested expressions and types can be casted.
+Structs can be casted to structs explicitly or implicitly if the nested expressions and types can be casted.

 :::